What is Data Transformation?

 Key trends to watch in the Data Transformation arena are as follows:

-• Semantic Layer – The semantic layer is a common, consistent representation of the data used for business intelligence used for reporting and analysis, as well as for analytics.
-The semantic layer is important, because it creates a common consistent way to define data in multidimensional form to ensure that queries made from and across multiple applications, including multiple business intelligence tools, can be done through one common definition, rather than having to create the data models and definitions within each tool, thus ensuring consistency and efficiency, including cost savings as well as the opportunity to improve query speed / performance.
+• Semantic Layer – The semantic layer is a common, consistent representation of the data used for business intelligence for reporting and analysis, as well as for analytics.
+The semantic layer is important because it creates a common consistent way to define data in multidimensional form to ensure that queries made from and across multiple applications, including multiple business intelligence tools, can be done through one common definition, rather than having to create the data models and definitions within each tool, thus ensuring consistency and efficiency, including cost savings as well as the opportunity to improve query speed/performance.

-• Self-service – As data grows, availability of qualified data technologists and analytics are very limited.
-To address this gap and increase productivity without having to lean 100% on IT resources to make data and analysis available, Self-service is increasingly available for data profiling, mining, preparation, reporting and analysis.
-In addition tools like the Semantic Layer offered by AtScale, Inc are also focused on enabling business users / data analysts to model data for business intelligence and analytics uses.
+• Self-service – As data grows, the availability of qualified data technologists and analytics are very limited.
+To address this gap and increase productivity without having to lean 100% on IT resources to make data and analysis available, Self-service is increasingly available for data profiling, mining, preparation, reporting, and analysis.
+In addition, tools like the Semantic Layer offered by AtScale, Inc are also focused on enabling business users/data analysts to model data for business intelligence and analytics uses.

 • Observable – Recently, a host of new vendors are offering services referred to as “data observability”.
 Data observability is the practice of monitoring the data to understand how it is changing and being consumed.
 This trend, often called “dataops” closely mirrors the trend in software development called “devops” to track how applications are performing and being used to understand, anticipate and address performance gaps and improve areas proactively vs reactively.